 Students may be permitted to transfer credits at the graduate level from another institution.
 The maximum number of transfer credits depends upon each student’s situation.
-Also, students who received a master’s degree at another institution may request for exemption from the empirical research paper or MA thesis requirement after their first two semesters in the program.
-The student’s committee will review the student’s request (and have meeting with the student, if necessary) and notify the graduate director of their decision in writing.
-If approved, the student is exempt from the empirical research paper or MA thesis and awarded 6 hours of Research in Sociology (SOCL 8900) or MA Thesis (SOCL 8000).
+Also, students who received a master’s degree at another institution may request for exemption from the MA requirement after their first two semesters in the program.
+The student’s committee will review the student’s request (and meet with the student, if necessary) and notify the graduate director of their decision in writing.
+If approved, the student is exempt from the MA requirement and will be awarded 6 hours of SOCL 8900.

 Graduate students, at the request of the graduate director, will submit an annual report summarizing their academic activities during the past year.